HHV-Philippines/WiFiDuck-HHVPH/README.md

 | ----------------- | -------------------- |
 | `5V` or `VIN`     | `RAW`, `5V` or `VIN` |

+###Soldering
+See the WifiDuck_soldering-HHVPH.pdf file for soldering instructions.
+Zoom in to make sure you're soldering the correct pins.

 ## Flash Software
 1. Download and install the [Arduino IDE](https://www.arduino.cc/en/main/software).